Orman Garden

-The Orman Garden is one of the most famous Botanical gardens in Egypt.
-It is located at Giza, in Cairo.
-It dates back to 1875 and the reign of Khedive Isma'il Pasha who established the garden on a larger site than it presently occupies as part of the Palace of the Khedive.
+The Orman Garden at Giza, Cairo is one of the most famous Botanical gardens in Egypt.
+It was founded in 1875 during the reign of Khedive Isma'il Pasha.
+He established the garden on a larger site than it presently occupies as part of the Palace of the Khedive.
 A great lover of gardens, the Khedive entrusted the design of the garden to the French landscaper Jean-Pierre Barillet-Deschamps.
 It became a public botanical garden in 1910/1917 and put under the Ministry of Agriculture management.